 Security Hub is integrated with AWS Inspector which checks the CVE’s of OS and Applications (few tech stacks) and gives us central view of our account.

-Final Word on Cloud Infrastructure with AWS Event-Driven Security
+The Bottom Line on Cloud Infrastructure with AWS Event-Driven Security

 Follow us on LinkedIn for more updates on Cloud Infrastructure.